OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 All three of FFUF, DirBuster, and GoBuster are designed to discover hidden paths and files on web servers through brute-forcing techniques.
 All threeuse customizable wordlists to generate requests to the target web server, attempting to identify valid directories and files.
 All three support multi-threaded or highly efficient processing to speed up the brute-forcing process.

 Each can be used to perform brute-force discovery of endpoints using API specific wordlists.
+Some common wordlist files for APIs can include, [SecLists](https://github.com/danielmiessler/SecLists) in the Discovery/Web-Content/api section, [GraphQL Wordlist](https://github.com/Escape-Technologies/graphql-wordlist), and [Assetnote](https://wordlists.assetnote.io/).

+GoBuster Example:

+`gobuster dir -u <target url> -w <wordlist file>`

 ## References

 ### OWASP Resources

 - [REST Assessment Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/REST_Assessment_Cheat_Sheet.html)
+- OWASP Web Security Testing Guide - Information Gathering

 ### Books

 - Corey J. Ball - "Hacking APIs : breaking web application programming interfaces", No Starch, 2022 - ISBN-13: 978-1-7185-0244-4
+- Confidence Staveley - "API Security for White Hat Hackers, Packt, 2024 - ISBN 978-1-80056-080-2